Kcalb000/Tools/README.md

   # how to use ?
     1. New create a Excel file, ensure the default sheet name is "Sheet1"
-    2. Add 2 new sheets and the name shoud be "Sheet2" and "Sheet3"
+    2. Add 1 new sheets and the name shoud be "Sheet2"
     3. Copy all content of BOM 1 and BOM 2 with format into the new created Excel "Sheet1" and "Sheet2"
     4. Press the "Alt+F11" open the VBA edit page
     5. Select the VBAProject (Excal file name) then click the right key of mouse "import file" select the BOM Compare.bas then close the page
     6. Back to Excel file press "Alt+f8" run this "CompareSheets" macro processing
+    7. The difference of them will be recorded in "Sheet3"

    # Key Components Explained: